About me: I paint in the controlled comfort of my studio, and I take my time.

 After settling into various desk jobs, I always said I'd get back to painting later in life, and later is now.
 Again means that I tried once before.
 I decided to write about my painting endeavor, too, as a learning tool, an accountability tool, and to stay sharp in case I have to go back to a desk job.
 Again.

-I love periodicals, and if I weren't trying to devote more time to painting I'd mail you paper copies of my blog.
-Sign up here, and I'll conveniently send it by e-mail instead.
+I love periodicals, and if I weren't trying to devote more time to painting I'd mail paper copies.
+Sign up here, and I'll conveniently send it (blog posts, sales, and new work) by e-mail instead.